RaulOntGal/Xylocopa/README.md

 ## Random Sequence Concatenator
 [RandCatSeq.sh](/Sequences/FINAL/RESULTS/RandCatSeq.sh)

 This script concatenates sequences from multiple directories for a list of species by selecting **one random sequence per species per directory** and joining them into a single FASTA file.
-This is useful for creating multi-locus concatenated datasets from separate gene alignments or per-species FASTA files.
+This is useful for creating multi-locus concatenated datasets from separate markers and per-species FASTA files.

 ### Features

 - Takes a species list file and one or more directories containing species FASTA files.
 - For each species, randomly selects one sequence from each directory (gene marker).
 - Concatenates the selected sequences into one FASTA entry per species.
-- Outputs a single concatenated FASTA file.
+- Outputs a single concatenated FASTA file, using the species name as the accession.
 - Optional debug mode to track files found and sequences extracted.

 ### Usage